Samsung/TizenRT/docs/HowToUsePeripheral.md

 }
 ```

-Low level(hardware-specific) SPI device driver must create an instance of
-*struct spi_dev_s* and returned to higher level device driver as shown above.
+Low level(hardware-specific) SPI device driver must create an instance of *struct spi_dev_s* and returned to higher level device driver as shown above.
 Also the SPI driver must create an instance of *struct spi_ops_s* and
-hook it to the *ops* member of *struct spi_dev_s* instance
+hook it to the *ops* member of *struct spi_dev_s* instance.
 ```
 struct spi_dev_s {
 	FAR const struct spi_ops_s *ops;